 The Department moved to a newly renovated space (its current location) and became one of the preeminent national centers for cell physiological and biophysical research.
 It includes up to 26 primary faculty supported by national grants, three NIH funded training programs, and up to 40 graduate students at one time.
 Dr. Scarpa left the Department in 2005 to become the director of the NIH's Center for Scientific Review.
 Cathleen Carlin took his place and served until 2007 as interim Chair.
 In 2007, The Chronicle of Higher Education nationally ranked the Department #2 amongst academic centers that offer doctoral programs in Physiology.

-To continue its established tradition of research and teaching excellence, the School recruited Walter Boron, MD, PhD, from Yale School of Medicine as chair of the Department beginning in 2007.
-Dr. Boron is well known for his excellence in research with a large research program in acid/base regulation and gas channels.
-He is also a well-known educator, co-editor with E. Boulpaep of the textbook Medical Physiology, and Secretary of the International Union of Physiological Sciences.
-Under Dr. Boron's leadership, the Department underwent a complete renovation in 2009/10 and rejuvenation of faculty with the hiring of seven assistant tenure track professors and one professor.
+To continue its established tradition of research and teaching excellence, in 2007 the School recruited Walter Boron, MD, PhD, from Yale School of Medicine as chair of the Department.
+Dr. Boron is well known for his excellence in research in the fields of acid-base regulation and gas channels.
+He is also a well-known educator, and co-editor with Emile Boulpaep of the textbook Medical Physiology.
+Under Dr. Boron's leadership, the Department recruited 12 tenured or tenure-track faculty, created the MS in Medical Physiology program, established two core facilities, and underwent an extensive renovation and infrastructure expansion.

-The Department currently includes a total faculty of 70 members, with 20 primary, 35 secondary, and 14 adjunct appointees.
-It is a strong training and research center with 21 post-doctoral fellows, 32 students in the Ph.D. program, and approximately 150 students in a newly developed Post-Bacc program, leading to a Masters of Medical Physiology.
+The Department currently includes a total faculty of 57 members, with 21 primary, 19 secondary, 14 adjunct appointees, and 3 emeritus professors.
+It is a strong training and research center with 15 post-doctoral fellows and scholars, 11 PhD research staff, 15 students in the Ph.D. program, and over 320 students in the Masters of Medical Physiology post-bacc program.

 JR Brubeck, OE Reynolds, TA Apple, eds.
 History of the American Physiological Society, The First Century 1887-1987.
 American Physiological Society, 1987.